HananeNadi/Sentiment-Analysis-of-Amazon-Reviews/README.md

 ## Key highlights :

-- Data Collection: Utilized a vast dataset of Amazon's fashion reviews to train our model, ensuring comprehensive coverage and relevance.
+- **Data Collection **: Utilized a vast dataset of Amazon's fashion reviews to train our model, ensuring comprehensive coverage and relevance.

 - Data Cleaning & Pre-Processing: Employed meticulous data cleaning and preprocessing techniques to refine textual data, including the removal of punctuation and stop words, tokenization, and lemmatization, enhancing the effectiveness of sentiment analysis.